qiyfoundation/Qiy-Scheme/Definitions.md

 The general terms and conditions under which an [Individual](#individual) exchanges [Personal Data](#personal-data) with other [Users](#user) via the [Qiy Trust Network](#qiy-trust-network), see [Binding Individual Terms](Binding%20Individual%20Terms.md).

 ### Business Object
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946055
+A business object represents a concept used within a particular business domain as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946055

 ### Business Process
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946048
+A business process represents a sequence of business behaviors that achieves a specific outcome such as a defined set of products or business services as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946048

 ### Business Role
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946043
+A business role is the responsibility for performing specific behavior, to which an actor can be assigned, or the part an actor plays in a particular action or event as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946043

 ### Carrier
 A [Technology Service](#technology-service) that provides the [Services](#service) of the [Carrier Layer](#carrier-layer).